Curfew pushed back to 9:30 p.m. in Quebec's red zones | CBC News

 Premier says there was an increase in cases after spring break, but 'nothing dramatic'

-The curfew in Quebec's red zones will be pushed back from 8 p.m. to 9:30 p.m. starting tomorrow and three rural regions will be upgraded from orange to yellow zones, allowing people there more freedoms.
+The curfew in Quebec's red zones will be pushed back from 8 p.m. to 9:30 p.m. local time starting tomorrow and three rural regions will be upgraded from orange to yellow zones, allowing people there more freedom.

 Premier François Legault announced the change on Tuesday, saying the situation is improving in Quebec despite the threat of variants and a possible third wave.